 - Develop a list of potential lead donors and supporters, including board members.

-- Engage prospective lead donors in visioning conversations to get them on board.
+- Engage prospective lead donors in visioning conversations to secure their buy-in.

-- Educate and inform your board members about their role in the campaign, as well as the plans and the strategy.
+- Educate and inform your board members about their roles in the campaign, its plans, and the overall strategy.

 - Hire a capital campaign consultant or campaign advisor.

-- Adjust and revise your campaign plan based on study feedback.
+- Adjust and revise your campaign plan based on the study’s feedback.

-- Hire additional staff to assist with your campaign.
+- Hire additional staff to assist with your campaign as needed.

 - Create a budget, timeline, campaign policies, communication strategy, and a donor recognition plan.